rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 Note that the T-Ht isomorphism is intended to underline that a tree can be isomorphic to a hierarchy of complex elements.
-That is, the elements in a hierarchy are in general not required to be a atomic values, or simple sets of elements.
+That is, the elements in a hierarchy are in general not required to be atomic values, or even simple sets of elements.

 ## the Hs-Ht isomorphism